Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Introduction

 \section{Introduction}

-As the data scale required for training large language models (LLMs) continues to grow, the need for privacy protection and cross-domain collaboration has become critical.
-Federated Learning (FL), a paradigm that enables collaborative model training across distributed clients, has emerged as a promising solution for training or fine-tuning LLMs in distributed settings~\cite{mcmahan2017fedavg,kairouz2019advances,ouyang2022instructgpt}.
+As the scale of data required for training large language models (LLMs) continues to grow, the need for privacy protection and cross-domain collaboration has become critical.
+Federated learning (FL) is a paradigm that enables collaborative model training across distributed clients, and it has been widely applied in numerous domains~\cite{2026IFedGC,2025FedMFD}, and has shown great potential for training or fine-tuning large language models in distributed settings~\cite{mcmahan2017fedavg,kairouz2019advances,ouyang2022instructgpt}.
 In particular, collecting high-quality instruction and safety alignment data centrally is expensive and often restricted by privacy and policy constraints, motivating federated instruction tuning as a practical alternative~\cite{ouyang2022instructgpt,wei2022flan,longpre2023flan,chen2025autobreach,zeng2025root}.
-However, federated scenarios introduce new security challenges due to data invisibility, client heterogeneity, and the potential presence of untrusted participants~\cite{kairouz2019advances,tian2023evil}.
-Malicious clients may undermine system security through model poisoning, backdoor injection, or gradient inference attacks, thereby threatening the integrity of both honest clients and the global model~\cite{fang2020localpoison,fung2018foolsgold,shejwalkar2021manipulating}.
-Consequently, designing robust security mechanisms for federated LLMs has become an urgent research priority.
+However, federated scenarios introduce new security challenges due to limited data visibility, client heterogeneity, and the potential presence of untrusted participants~\cite{kairouz2019advances,tian2023evil}.
+Malicious clients may undermine system security through model poisoning, backdoor injection, or gradient inference attacks, thereby threatening model integrity and client privacy~\cite{fang2020localpoison,fung2018foolsgold,shejwalkar2021manipulating}.
+Consequently, improving the security and robustness of FedLLM against malicious clients has become an urgent research priority.

-Existing defense strategies against malicious clients mainly rely on external security filtering and robust server-side aggregation~\cite{mhamdi2018bulyan,pillutla2019rfa,fung2018foolsgold}.
-However, these methods exhibit poor stability when handling large-scale LLM weight updates and struggle to capture fine-grained, sample-level malicious behaviors.
-Recently, some work has begun exploring the security of federated LLM (FedLLM), yet these efforts focus on scenarios with explicit data access.
-However, in practical applications of FedLLM, the server typically lacks access to the raw data; model updates are accomplished solely through the exchange and aggregation of LoRA weights~\cite{ye2024openfedllm,qi2024fdlora,singhal2025fedexlora}.
-This raises a critical question: \textbf{Can FedLLM identify and suppress malicious clients directly from LoRA weights?}
+Existing defense strategies against malicious clients mainly rely on external filtering mechanisms and robust server-side aggregation~\cite{mhamdi2018bulyan,pillutla2019rfa,fung2018foolsgold}.
+In practice, these methods often exhibit poor stability when handling large-scale LLM updates and struggle to capture fine-grained malicious behaviors.
+Recently, some studies have begun exploring the security of FedLLM, yet these efforts focus on scenarios with explicit data access.
+However, in practical applications of FedLLM, the server typically lacks access to the raw data; model updates are accomplished solely through the exchange and aggregation of LoRA updates~\cite{ye2024openfedllm,singhal2025fedexlora}.
+This raises a critical question: \textbf{Can malicious clients be reliably identified using only LoRA updates, without access to raw data?}